wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 - ccBill Buttons
 - AliPay Buttons

-_**Note:** If you've integrated with Authorize.Net, you will only be able to display fixed EOT times that s2Member records in WordPress; i.e., determining an exact NPR (next payment time) is currently not possible given limitations in the Authorize.Net API for Automated Recurring Billing (ARB) profiles._
+_**Note:** If you've integrated with Authorize.Net, you will only be able to display fixed EOT times that s2Member records in WordPress; i.e., determining an exact NPT (next payment time) is currently not possible given limitations in the Authorize.Net API for Automated Recurring Billing (ARB) profiles._

 #### What does "partially" supported mean exactly?

 You can still use the `[s2Eot /]` shortcode with partially-supported payment gateways.
 However, the `[s2Eot /]` shortcode will only return a fixed EOT time if there is one set by s2Member within WordPress.
-This is due to limitations in the APIs provided by these payment gateways; i.e., is not possible (at this time) for s2Member to accurately report specific NPRs (next payment times) or calculate recurring intervals later once a subscription has already been created on the payment gateway side.
+This is due to limitations in the APIs provided by these payment gateways; i.e., is not possible (at this time) for s2Member to accurately report specific NPTs (next payment times) or calculate recurring intervals later once a subscription has already been created on the payment gateway side.

 See also: [When is an EOT Time set for each user?](http://s2member.com/kb-article/when-is-an-eot-time-set-for-each-user/)